wavebeem/wavebeem.com/src/toybox/2025/balatro/index.md

 ---
 date: "2025-05-01"
 title: >-
-  A Balatro-style Holographic Card Hover Effect
+  A Balatro-style holographic card hover effect
 description: >-
   Balatro's hover effect on cards is the perfect example of UI juice that just makes you have fun without even "playing".
 I was inspired to do a similar